Pets in the baggage compartment

 Two pets travelling in one kennel are counted as two pets regardless of combined weight.

-You'll need to contact Air Canada Cargo (AC Live) no more than 30 days or less than 7 days prior to your anticipated travel date if you are travelling with more than two pets.
+You'll need to contact Air Canada Cargo (AC Animals) no more than 30 days or less than 7 days prior to your anticipated travel date if you are travelling with more than two pets.

 Many countries place restrictions on the entry of animals.
 It is imperative that you comply with all restrictions, and are in possession of all documents required by the destination country.
 Find out what you need to know before travelling with your pet to another country.